20carbs/20carbs/content/blog/keto-smoked-ribs/index.md

   src: images/ribs.jpg

 ---
 These ribs are to die for.
+I mean, who doesn't love a good rack of ribs.
 They have the right amount of smoke, and if you are like me, you want them to have a good kick to them.
+And amazingly, these are low carb Keto Friendly.

 First, I apply a dry rub and let it sit overnight to absorb all of that flavor.
 When ready to cook, I use the 3-2-1 method.
 Three hours, cooking at 220 - 230 degrees F.  Apply wood chunks if you want smokiness to the ribs.